FDA delays decision on e-cigarettes from vaping giant Juul

 Federal health officials have delayed a high-stakes decision on whether to permit bestselling vaping brand Juul to stay on the market

-WASHINGTON -- Federal health officials on Thursday delayed a high-stakes decision on whether to permit bestselling vaping brand Juul to stay on the market, while ordering thousands of other electronic cigarettes off store shelves.
+WASHINGTON -- Federal health officials on Thursday delayed a high-stakes decision on whether to permit bestselling vaping brand Juul to stay on the market, while banning the sale of thousands of other electronic cigarettes.

 Parents, politicians and anti-tobacco advocates have pressured the FDA for years to ban Juul's high-nicotine devices, which many blame for the recent spike in underage vaping.
 But the agency said it would need more time to rule on that company's products.